7 Little Known Ways to Increase Fuel Efficiency

 - Evaporative emissions

-A damaged oxygen sensor alone in a Toyota, Scion could decrease fuel efficiency by 20% or more!
+A damaged oxygen sensor alone could decrease fuel efficiency by 20% or more!

 7. Use proper fueling practices.

-When you’re at the pump in Selma or Prattville, common sense might have you use a higher-octane fuel because of its “higher quality.”
+When you’re at the pump, common sense might have you use a higher-octane fuel because of its “higher quality.”
 However, you might be surprised to find that if your car only requires 87% octane fuel (the lowest level available at most pumps), using 89% or 91% won’t increase fuel efficiency.
 It will simply cost more and provide no added benefit to engine performance.

-When you’re fueling up your Toyota, Scion, go to a brand name station.
-You might save a few cents here and there at discount stations around Montgomery, AL, but lower quality fuel gives you worse MPG and increases wear on your engine over time.
+When you’re fueling up, go to a brand name station.
+You might save a few cents here and there at discount stations, but lower quality fuel gives you worse MPG and increases wear on your engine over time.